A programmatic representation of the

 Validating attribute and relationship values at runtime

-You typically create managed object models using the data modeling tool in Xcode, but it is possible to build a model programmatically if needed.
+You typically create managed object models using the data modeling tool in Xcode, but it’s possible to build a model programmatically if needed.

 Loading a Model File